ViniTex231/Integrador_Scrap/README.md

 # Integrador_Scrap

-WebScraping for Integrator Site (Senna Kart) and generator of .CSV
+WebScraping for Integrator Site (Senna Kart), generator of .CSV and using Java for reader the .CSV and print in the output.